 Middlebury dropped a thrilling 78-75 contest to Williams in the semifinals of the NESCAC Tournament at Amherst in LeFrak Gymnasium.
 The third-seeded Panthers fall to 17-9 for the season, while the ninth-ranked and second-seeded Ephs improve to 23-3.

 Middlebury will look for its third NESCAC Championship when it continues postseason play on Saturday, March 1st at 4:00 p.m.
 The Panthers will battle Williams in a semifinal match-up at Amherst in LeFrak Gymnasium.
 Middlebury (17-8, 6-4 NESCAC), the tournament’s No. 3 seed earned NESCAC titles in 2009 and 2011 and has posted an impressive 12-3 tournament mark over the last five years.

-Middlebury students Kyle Finck '14, Sasha Schell '16, and Damon Hathaway '13.5 have released part two of a 10-part series that will chronicle the 2013-14 men's basketball season.
+Middlebury students Kyle Finck '14, Sasha Schell '16, and Damon Hathaway '13.5 have released part six of a 10-part series chronicles the 2013-14 men's basketball season.
 In part six, you'll see that Joey Kizel has never shied away from the biggest names or the biggest games, especially when it comes to fellow All-American Aaron Toomey and the defending national champions, Amherst.